A

 Acknowledgement of Service (‘AOS’)

-The form the respondent is required to complete and return to the Court to acknowledge receipt of the Divorce Petition.
+The form the respondent is required to complete and return to the Court to acknowledge receipt of the divorce/dissolution application.

 Alternative Dispute Resolution (‘ADR’)